 Not recommended as a standalone test.
 If using serology testing, IgM combined with IgG is preferred.
 Do not use for diagnosis in immunocompromised individuals.
 Preferred test for detecting CMV infection is Cytomegalovirus by Quantitative PCR (0051813).

-- Allow specimen to clot completely at room temperature.
-Separate serum from cells ASAP or within 2 hours of collection.
+Allow specimen to clot completely at room temperature.
+Separate from cells ASAP or within 2 hours of collection.
 Transfer 1 mL serum to an ARUP Standard Transport Tube.
-(Min: 0.5 mL) Acute and convalescent specimens must be labeled as such; parallel testing is preferred and convalescent specimens must be received within 30 days from receipt of the acute specimens.
-Mark specimens plainly as "acute" or "convalescent."
+(Min: 0.5 mL) Parallel testing is preferred and convalescent specimens must be received within 30 days from receipt of the acute specimens.

 |29.9 AU/mL or less:||Not Detected.|